-This indie New York fragrance label was created as an antithesis to mainstream, big-name perfume brands—and their boutiques, including their Hong Kong outpost on Star Street, take a similarly idiosyncratic approach.
+This indie New York fragrance label was created as an antithesis to mainstream, big-name perfume brands—and their boutiques, including their Hong Kong outposts on Star Street, ifc mall and (upcoming) Fashion Walk, take a similarly idiosyncratic approach.
 Think stripped-back industrial chic combined with a contemporary science-lab feel; a unique blend of white tiled walls, dark hardwood surfaces and stainless steel accents that perfectly complement their simple-but-stylish scent bottles.

 The laboratory element of the store comes into its own once you purchase a fragrance.
 All Le Labo perfumes are hand-blended to order, meaning they’ll stay fresh for longer; staff will create a personalised label for each bottle, whilst Le Labo’s metal scent travel tubes can also be engraved with your initials whilst you wait for that extra special Insta humblebrag.